Increasing Housing Choices in Neighbourhoods Study

 Mississauga Housing Stories: Meet the “Avatars”

-about 2 years ago1 ResponseThis section shows some Mississauga residents or “avatars”, each with their own housing story.
+over 3 years ago2 ResponsesThis section shows some Mississauga residents or “avatars”, each with their own housing story.
 Their fictional stories were designed to reflect real people with real needs.
 They were written to show the diversity of housing needs in the city.

 These stories will be adapted as we continue to hear from you and other residents.
 While each avatar is at a different point of their life, they all ask big questions on how their future housing needs will be met.